TomLiTao/Differentiable-Patterning/README.md

 # Differentiable-Patterning
 A collection of different projects and ideas that use differentiable programming to explore self organising systems with emergent pattern formation.
-Primarily for my PhD research
+Primarily for my PhD research.
+Built with JAX.

 ## Requirements
  - tensorflow 2.13.0 (just for tensorboard logging)